Rwb3n/worldchef-staging/docs/ci_template_guidelines.md

 # CI Template Guidelines for WorldChef PoC

+> **📋 Navigation**: This document is part of the WorldChef PoC documentation suite.
+See [Stage 1 Onboarding Guide](./stage1_onboarding_guide.md) for complete project overview and navigation.

 This document defines the shared CI/CD pipeline requirements and standards for both Flutter and React Native PoC projects to ensure fair comparison.

 ## Overview